 Witnica municipality – pioneering subsidy-free solar power in Poland

-Witnica solar park is now under construction!
-With a capacity of 64.6 MWp, it will be by far the largest solar power plant in Poland.
+Witnica solar park is built ready!
+With a capacity of 64.6 MWp, it is by far the largest solar power plant in Poland.

 This landmark project sees Witnica municipality pioneering subsidy-free solar power and achieving grid parity in Poland – two years ahead of predictions by a 2016 Becquerel Institute study.